Coliseum in downtown Evansville, view of interior

 History:

-The illustrious history of this large pipe organ began in 1919 when it was built for temporary installation at the Methodist Church Centenary celebration in Columbus, Ohio that year.
-Macon, GA and Evansville both wanted the instrument following the Centenary, but the negotiating efforts of local leaders such as Mayor Bosse and Dr. Alfred Hughes were ultimately successful and city of Evansville purchased the organ for the coliseum with much celebration by the local press and citizenry.
+The illustrious history of this large pipe organ began in 1918 when a contract was produced between M. P. Moller and the Joint Centenary Committee of the Methodist Episcopal Church for the building of an organ to be temporarily installed at the Methodist Church Centenary celebration in Columbus, Ohio in 1919.
+Two cities, Macon, GA and Evansville, IN, both wanted the instrument following the Centenary, but the negotiating efforts of Evansville leaders such as Mayor Bosse and Dr. Alfred Hughes of the University of Evansville were ultimately successful, and the city of Evansville purchased the organ for the coliseum with much celebration by the local press and citizenry.

 The organ was named in memory of Milton Z. Tinker, who came to Evansville in 1867 and worked as superintendent of music in the Evansville public schools for 47 years.
 It was used for for city, county, community and college events, and was closely associated with the growth of the music department at the college.
 (See history link under UE Organ Studio website below.)